King Wen of Zhou, King Wu of Zhou, and Duke of Zhou — Founders of the Zhou Dynasty

 He also established a more centralized political management system, which granted the king more powers and strengthened the consolidation of the whole kingdom.

-Decades later, Ji Fa passed the throne to his first son and asked his brother to assist the new king.
+A few years later, King Wu of Zhou passed the throne to his first son, King Cheng of Zhou (? — 1021 BC), and asked his younger brother to assist the new king.

-This was the first flourishing age of Zhou Dynasty in the history of China, when people lived in peace and wealth and had fewer crimes.
+This was the first flourishing age of the Zhou Dynasty when people lived in peace and wealth and had few crimes.

-Ji Chang and Ji Fa had a huge fan named Confucius, who thought highly of these two benevolence kings and the kingdom that they built together.
+King Wen of Zhou, King Wu of Zhou, and Duke of Zhou had a big fan named Confucius, who thought highly of these benevolent monarchs and the kingdom they built.

-The first flourishing age of Zhou was an ideal and perfect empire in many of Confucius' articles, when kings were intelligent and caring, lords were loyal and well-behaved, civilians were diligent and stable, and everyone lived in a society with strict hierarchy and proper ceremonies.
+The first flourishing age of Zhou was an ideal and perfect empire in many of Confucius' articles when the kings were benevolent and talented, lords were loyal and well-behaved, civilians were diligent and stable, and the whole society followed a strict hierarchy and proper ceremonies.